cognitedata/cognite-sdk-js/CONTRIBUTING.md

 to keep git tags correct.

 Documentation is also built and deployed from the release branch.
+If the code snippets have changed, a pr is made to the service contracts repo.

 If you really want to not release everything from main, you may have to merge the pull request from `release` with a merge commit (new hash),